leonletto/bashExportCsv/README.md

 The speed is about 30x faster than using bash or jq alone since almost everything is done in c.
 For example, exporting 40,000 records using jq and bash takes about 20 minutes vs 30 seconds using this script.

-I try to hide all of the complexity of the script from the user so that it is easy to use.
+I try to hide all the complexity of the script from the user so that it is easy to use.
 The script has some requirements though.
 The script requires jq, and sqlite-utils.

 ## Requirements